 Pacific Catch is a good choice for dinners when you want to have a glass of wine and eat something healthy, but you haven’t planned ahead.
 Both the Marina and Inner Sunset locations are low-key and easy, and while they feel slightly corporate, they also do poke better than your average fast-casual spot.
 The rice bowls and salads are also worth your time.
-Plus, if you can get there early, the happy hour poke deal - with $4 beers and $6.50 wines - is pretty amazing.
+Plus, if you can get there early, the Happy Hour has $4 beers and $6.00 wines.

 Tacolicious is a sleeper option for eating healthily, even when the rest of your group wants queso and tacos.
 The Marina Girl (romaine, avocado, and other toppings with a jalapeño vinaigrette) and kale salads are huge and delicious, and if you need some protein you can add grilled shrimp or chicken.
 The tacos themselves are less healthy than the salads, of course, but the portions are small enough that they still feel light, and there are some solid vegetarian options that won’t leave you starving afterwards.
 The number of margaritas you consume is up to you.